Where The Mountain Greets The Sea: Starigrad Paklenica

 Večka Kula Tower.
 Some locals tell you that it was a watchtower in the Middle Ages around the 14th to 16th century, while others will tell you that the tower was a once a royal court.

-Head to the Wellness Spa
+Head To The Wellness Spa

 After a hard day hiking, cycling or even a tough day lazing by the beach, you should make use of the spa in town.
 Located in the Bluesun Alan, you don’t need to be a hotel guest to make a booking and enjoy the divine treatments on offer.
-The Wellness Centre is over 900 m2 and has 7 treatment rooms available.
+The Wellness Centre is over 900 m2 and has seven treatment rooms available.

 Book the spa:E-Mail: email@example.com Tel. +385 23209050